-Scenario One: You just heard from marketing that a critical business requirement needs to change and be accounted for in the upcoming release.
+Scenario One: You just heard that a critical business requirement needs to change and be accounted for in the upcoming release.
 You need to know how this change will impact work downstream and how the system specification your engineers are working with will change.
 Immediately.

 Scenario Two: Your QA team just found a critical bug in your most anticipated new feature and you’re two weeks away from launch.
 Do you ship with the known bug and hope to patch it later, or delay the launch?
 Will this impact your upcoming audit?
-You need to know who is working on this feature, who else needs to be notified and weigh in on the decision, and know what other aspects of the product may be impacted.
+You need to know who is working on this feature, who else needs to be notified and weigh in on the decision and know what other aspects of the product may be impacted.
 Immediately.

 These scenarios, and countless others like them, affect engineering teams every day.
 And as software, embedded systems and external sensors contribute to product complexity (not to mention the complications that arise when you’re trying to unify multiple teams that contribute to a product) there is no chance that manual processes and static documentation can scale to support accurate impact analysis and quick decision-making.
 Requirements may be recorded, but if they’re not in a system of action, in situations like those above, you cannot effectively manage.

 Gartner highlights one of the main reasons why companies struggle to achieve the benefits of traceability: